 The first theme, “security landscapes and threat narratives,” captured the participants’ perceptions of crime and included the codes “crime,” “criminal groups,” “violence,” and “immigration.”
 The second theme, “democratic ideals,” illustrated the participants’ perceptions of democracy and views on authoritarian responses to crime, containing the codes “closing the Congress,” “closing the Supreme Court,” “governing by decree,” and “respect for human rights.”
 The final theme, “policing responses: mano dura,” captured their understanding and approval of tough-on-crime policies in their own countries, encompassing the codes “increasing penalties,” “extra-legal policing,” “military policing,” and “civil responses.”

 In an effort to improve the qualitative “palpability” of the processed data (Small, 2022), the results of the thematic analysis are presented through the selection of illustrative quotes under the following criteria: (i) quotes that clearly express the opinion of a participant and (ii) diversity in sources, to guarantee that statements from different people within the same focus group or the same country are included in the analysis.
 While most quotes reflect broad consensus among participants, dissenting perspectives are also incorporated and explicitly identified.
+This approach allowed us not only to confirm pre-established themes but also to trace reasoning processes, revealing how focus group participants construct and contest meaning through interactions.
+We paid particular attention to moments of contestation, persuasion, and consensus-building among participants.
 Finally, the original statements were translated into English, attempting to keep them as close to the original meaning and language used by the participants in the focus groups.

 Limitations